 The Şerafettin Tomb has a similar history as the Ulvi Sultan Mosque and Tomb.
 They also destroyed the original tomb in 1925 and then they reconstructed it in 2008.

 I wondered why there was a Seljuk era tomb attached to an Ottoman era mosque.
 Sheikh Şerafettin built the original Seljuk mosque in the 12th century.
-That mosque got damaged over time, then a completely new mosque was constructed in the place of the original one in 1636.
+That mosque got damaged over time, then a completely new mosque was built in 1636.

 ŞEMS-I TEBRIZI MOSQUE

 By the time I reached the Şems-i Tebrizi Mosque, I started to despair.
 It seemed that they were restoring almost everything in Konya.
-I had already missed the mausoleum of Seljuk Sultans of Rum and the Ulvi Sultan Mosque and Tomb and this was one more historic site that I was going to miss.
+I had already missed the mausoleum of Seljuk Sultans of Rum and the Ulvi Sultan Mosque and Tomb and this was one more historic site that I missed seeing.

 I would’ve liked to see this place.
 Mehmet Şemseddin Tebrizi was a companion, inspiration and a spiritual guide to Mevlana Jelaleddin Rumi.